7 Customer Marketing Strategies to Increase SaaS Retention

 Here’s how we find and use these reputation-building sources at ChurnZero:

-Since these initiatives are aimed at attracting and closing new business (more so than benefiting an existing customer), it’s considerate to reward participants for their time and thoughtful effort.
-We gift customers whenever they leave an online review, act as a reference for a potential customer, or refer a customer who connects with our Sales team as well as when the referred prospect becomes a customer.
+Since these initiatives are aimed at attracting and closing new business (more so than benefiting an existing customer), it’s considerate to reward participants for their time and effort.
+We gift customers whenever they leave an online review, act as a reference for a potential customer, or refer a customer who connects with our sales team, as well as when the referred prospect becomes a customer.

 6. Applaud Accomplishments With Awards

 A little recognition goes a long way.
 We know this to be true in our own jobs, so why wouldn’t we want the same for our customers?
 Especially if your product facilitates most of their daily tasks and activity.

 An awards program offers your customers recognition for their work and wins while helping to increase retention and improve engagement.
 At ChurnZero, we recently launched our ChurnHero Awards comprised of four categories – Onboarding Hero, Adoption Hero, Renewal/Expansion Hero, and Advocacy Hero – that reflect the solution areas our customers purchased ChurnZero to optimize.
 As part of the program’s launch, we laid out the tangible benefits for applying, which include: